-In collaboration with Thomson Reuters Special Services (TRSS) analysts and data scientists, ASI Fellows are working to develop new ways for the United States and its allies to respond to the kind of non-traditional warfare that often involves economic coercion, cyber-attacks, misinformation and provocations by both state and non-state actors.
+In collaboration with Thomson Reuters Special Services (TRSS) analysts and data scientists, ASI Fellows are working on a project focused on National Security.
+The project emphasizes new ways for the United States and its allies to respond to the kind of non-traditional warfare that often involves economic coercion, cyber-attacks, misinformation and provocations by both state and non-state actors.

 Dr. J.A Sheppard is the President of Thomas University, Thomasville, GA.
 He holds a Ph.D. in the history of ideas from the University of Sheffield, UK.
 In 2007, he and U.S. Amb.
 David Swartz (ret.) co-founded a Center for Belarusian Studies.
 Sheppard has written on Chinese-Belarusian bi-lateral business relations and the role of U.S. sanctions relative to Belarus.
 He has also published a number of articles in the American Intelligence Journal related to irregular warfare.
 He is the author of both Countering Heedless Jihad (Rowman and Littlefield, 2017) and Sabotage, Subversion, and Deception: Exploring Gray Zone Warfare (Lynne-Rienner Press, forthcoming).
 He is a member of the Intelligence and National Security Alliance (INSA) and the National Defense Industrial Association.